angeliquejw/onlyghouls/README.md

-# Only Ghouls: A fan site for Emily Ferris' My Favorite Thing Is Monsters
+# Only Ghouls: A fan site for Emil Ferris' My Favorite Thing Is Monsters